 Just above the lake, we came on a very rocky area, which was the edge of the original eruption.
 You could see the massive lava sheet above the crater.
 To the north, you can hike out into the lava fields to see the subsequent eruptions and lava flows.
 Unfortunately, by this point, visibility had dropped to just 20 feet for us so we were unable to see much and made the decision to head back to Lake Myvatn.

-We stopped in the town of Vogar at the famed Vogafjos Café (or cow shed café).
+We stopped in the town of Vogar at the famed Vogafjos Café (or cow shed café), one of the top restaurants in the country.
 We ordered hot chocolates to warm up and were just in time for the afternoon milking.
 As we sipped our hot chocolates, we watched as the cows were lead into the milking chamber, got milked and then were moved back into the main barn.
 It was a special day as the mom at the Vogafjos was teaching her daughter how to milk the cows (all the employees in the cowshed were joking with her).
-Now, Vogafjos was the place we really wanted to stay for the night, however, the Farm Holidays Program told us this was unavailable.
-However, we had drinks at the café, we were told that they still had rooms available (I was not really happy with that).

 After the café, we headed on to our hotel – Skútustaðir by Lake Mývatn.
 The hotel has about 3 or 4 rooms in the main house with shared bathrooms, plus a breakfast room.
 Then outside are about 5 pre-fab untis bolted together – which is where we stayed.
 The rooms were initially cold due to the weather, however, the heater warmed it up quickly.
 Parking is down the hill, so can’t get close (something to consider if you have heavy baggage).
 It’s worth noting that the hotel is IMMEDIATELY across the street from the pseudocraters on the south end of Lake Myvatn.
 This bizarre formation occurred when hot lava flowed into the lake, creating small gas explosions.